MichaelSpeckhart/LehighHacksForChange/README.md

 ## Instructions

-Our website is hosted [here](), where you can see a visualzation of our data, how our drown will naviagate the beach, and the AI model we used to calcualte the pollution data.
+Our website is hosted [here](), where you can see a visualzation of our data, how our drone will naviagate the beach, and the AI model we used to calcualte the pollution data.

 ## Ciatations